First-Principles Analysis of Chirality-Induced Spin Selectivity at Molecule-Metal Interfaces in Photoemission

 The key question is whether the changes found for helicene/Au interfaces arise specifically from chirality, or whether similar changes can result more generally from adsorption-induced modification of the interface.
 To address this question, we examine a non-chiral control system, coronene adsorbed on Au (111), as shown in Figure \ref{fig:stru}(c).
 This interface has a work function of 4.54 eV, leading to the maximum $E_{\rm kin}$ being 1.29 eV for an incident light with $h\nu=$ 5.83 eV.
-The corresponding out-of-plane spin polarization, $\zeta_z^\pm$, is computed at the $\Gamma$ point and at $\mathbf{k}_\parallel=$ (0, 0.03333), as presented in Figure \ref{fig:coro}(a) and (b), respectively.
-The symmetry of the non-chiral interface enforces $\zeta_z^+=-\zeta_z^-$ at $\Gamma$, while Eq. \eqref{eq:sym} constrains how the two enantiomers map onto one another.
-As seen from these results, coronene induces changes in $\zeta_z^\pm$ that are qualitatively similar to those produced by either ($M$)-[7]H or ($P$)-[7]H, both at $\Gamma$ and at finite $\mathbf{k}_\parallel$.
+The corresponding out-of-plane spin polarizations, $\zeta_z^\pm$ and $\zeta_z^{\rm LP}$, are computed at the $\Gamma$ point, as presented in Figure \ref{fig:coro}(a) and (b), respectively.
+The symmetry of the non-chiral interface enforces $\zeta_z^+=-\zeta_z^-$ and $\zeta_z^{\rm LP}=0$ at $\Gamma$.
+As seen from these results, coronene induces changes in $\zeta_z^\pm$ that are qualitatively similar to those produced by either ($M$)-[7]H or ($P$)-[7]H, for circularly polarized incident light.
 This similarity shows that substantial adsorbate-induced changes in PES spin polarization are not necessarily tied to the chirality of the adsorbate.
 For the same incident light energy, the lowered work function at the molecule-metal interface enables more occupied states to contribute to PES, including hybridized molecule-metal states.
 Together with the associated changes in the transition matrix elements, this provides a natural explanation for why non-chiral and chiral adsorbates can produce qualitatively similar modifications.

-To further probe the role of substrate SOC, we investigate ($M$)-[7]H and ($P$)-[7]H adsorbed on Cu (111), a system examined experimentally in Ref. \citenum{baljozovic2023}.
-The results are shown in Figure \ref{fig:Cu}, presented in the same format as Figure \ref{fig:Au} for the Au-based systems.
-The clean Cu (111) slab, with coordinates adopted from the ($M$)-[7]H/Cu interface, has a work function of 4.76 eV.
-Owing to the weak intrinsic SOC in Cu, it exhibits negligible out-of-plane spin polarization.
-Upon adsorption of the chiral molecules, the work function is reduced to 3.60 eV, implying the maximum $E_{\rm kin}$ is 2.23 eV for an incident light with $h\nu=$ 5.83 eV.
-For the interfaces, $\zeta_z^\pm$ is modified to a moderate extent; however, its average over the accessible $E_{\rm kin}$ range remains close to zero.
-Moreover, the symmetry relations expressed in Eq. \eqref{eq:sym} continue to hold, as expected from the same mirror relationship between the two geometries.